top of page

 Experience an incredible world-first as Luke Jerram’s Museum of the Moon and Gaia (the Earth) are displayed together for the first time.

-Each seven-metre artwork is created from detailed NASA imagery and accompanied by a soundtrack by BAFTA-winning composer Dan Jones.
+Each seven-metre artwork is created from detailed NASA imagery and accompanied by a special soundtrack.
+These breathtaking installations will be exhibited in The Offshore Renewable Energy Catapult’s extraordinary testing facilities.

 Witness these breathtaking artworks and see the Moon and Earth like never before.